benconda/collection/README.md

 ```
 Each time you call `apply()` it return a new instance of the collection, nothing is override.

-The collection is invokable, so you can add operations like this too :
+The collection is invokable, so you can add modifiers like this too :
 ```PHP
 $collection = Collection::from(range(1, 10))
 (